mtamerb/todo-app/README.md

 - [Java](https://bell-sw.com/pages/downloads/) - Java is a powerful general-purpose programming language-
 - [Spring](https://spring.io) - The Spring Framework is an application framework and inversion of control container for the Java platform.
+- [React](https://react.dev/) - React is an open source javascript library for creating user interfaces.
 - [MySQL](https://dev.mysql.com/downloads/installer/) - MySQL Database is a client/server system that consists of a multithreaded SQL server that supports different back ends, several different client programs and libraries, administrative tools, and a wide range of application-programming interfaces (APIs).
 - [Jpa](https://spring.io/projects/spring-data-jpa) -The Java Persistence API (JPA) is a specification of Java.
 It is used to persist data between Java object and relational database.
 - [Maven](https://maven.apache.org) - Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.